 - squamous cell carcinoma of the retromolar trigone

-A common staging system is used for all squamous cell carcinomas of the oral cavity, with tumour staging being based on size and extension into adjacent structures.
-Nodal staging is the same as that used for SCCs of the oral cavity, oropharynx, hypopharynx and larynx (see: staging of oral cavity squamous cell carcinomas).
+A common staging system is used for all squamous cell carcinomas of the oral cavity, with tumor staging being based on size and extension into adjacent structures.
+Nodal staging is the same as that used for squamous cell carcinoma of the oral cavity, oropharynx, hypopharynx and larynx (see: staging of oral cavity squamous cell carcinomas).

 The differential diagnosis of squamous cell carcinoma of the oral cavity is essentially that of other malignant lesions of the oral cavity as well as a few non-neoplastic lesions.
 It therefore includes:

 - 1. Head and neck imaging.
 Ed. by Peter M. Som, Hugh D. Curtin.
 St Louis (Mo.) : Mosby-Year Book, 2003.
 ISBN:0323009425 (find it at amazon.com)

 - 2. Current Diagnosis and Treatment Surgery Thirteenth Edition.
 Gerard Doherty.
 McGraw-Hill Medical ISBN:0071635157 (find it at amazon.com)

 - 3. Head and Neck Cancer.
 Louis B Harrison (Editor), Roy B Sessions (Editor), Waun K Hong (Editor).
 Lippincott Williams & Wilkins ISBN:0781771366 (find it at amazon.com)